How to Integrate Salesforce and SAP using BRF Integrator.

 Conclusion

-This solution enables Salesforce to connect to SAP in an automated, secure, and efficient manner, using a combination of Salesforce resources, the Heroku cloud, and the QuotaGuard Shield service to ensure fixed IP communication.
+BRF Integrator enables Salesforce to ingest data from SAP in an automated, secure, and efficient manner, using a combination of Salesforce resources, the Heroku cloud, and the QuotaGuard Shield service to ensure fixed IP communication.
 This integration allows Salesforce to query and manipulate SAP data in real time, respecting all security and infrastructure requirements of both systems.

 BRF Consulting can help your business continue to grow and be more efficient.
 Feel free to reach us at contact@brfconsulting.com